microprediction/timemachines/CONTRIBUTE.md

 # Time-machines contributors guide

-When you come to a fork in the road, take it:
+As Yogi Berra would say: when you come to a fork in the road, take it:

    - [CONTRIBUTE_BATCH_STYLE_MODELS](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_BATCH_STYLE_MODELS.md) to add new functionality using non-incremental methods.
    - [CONTRIBUTE_ONLINE_STYLE_MODELS](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_ONLINE_STYLE_MODELS.md) to add new functionality using incremental methods.

-There are other ways to contribute as well that are noted below.
+It that seems daunting, read on.

 ## New here?